Center for Student Progress

-More than 4,000 online technology devices, including personal computers, printers, and multimedia systems are located on campus.
+More than 5,000 online technology devices, including personal computers, printers, and multimedia systems are located on campus.
 Personal computers are available on campus for instruction and research.
-Currently, more than 80 labs exist within the 14 campus buildings.
-This is a comprehensive list of all computer labs and the hardware and software they contain: http://mac.ysu.edu/~maclabs Selected classrooms are equipped to facilitate broadcast quality, full-motion video distribution, and distance-learning opportunities.
+Currently, multiple Computer Labs exist within each of the academic and campus recreational buildings on campus.
+Selected classrooms are equipped to facilitate broadcast quality, full-motion video distribution, and distance-learning opportunities.
 The YSU Network provides faculty, staff, and students the opportunity to access networks and current-generation computer hardware and software via a high-speed state-of-the-art network infrastructure.
-A Virtual Private Network (VPN) is provided for remote access to campus.
+A Virtual Private Network (VPN) is provided for secure remote access to campus.
 A campus-wide wireless network provides mobility for students and employees.
 AT&T Wi-Fi services are also available for visitors.

 Detailed information on technology support and services is provided on the ITS website.